FRITZ!Box 5490 Service - Knowledge Base

 3 File format is not supported

 Playback devices or software display media files if the FRITZ!Box Media Server supports their file format.
-However, if the FRITZ!Box cannot interpret the TAG information of a particular media file, then it is only displayed in the view "Folder" and "All tracks", "All videos" or "All images" (depending on the file type).
+However, if the FRITZ!Box cannot interpret the TAG information for a particular media file, then it is only displayed in the view "Folder" and "All tracks", "All videos" or "All images" (depending on the file type).

 Playback devices or software do not display media files if the FRITZ!Box Media Server does not support their file formats.